A Few Small Repairs: Critical reception

+Calling A Few Small Repairs "Colvin's finest effort to date", AllMusic critic Chris Woodstra said that while the album "is certainly a response" to Colvin's divorce, "she avoids the obvious clichés in dealing with the aftermath, revealing instead the complex thought processes and complete range of human emotion, from anger, sadness, confusion, yearning, and disillusionment to resolve and recovery."
+Dave Henderson of Q wrote that it "confirms her position as a major vocalist with emotive phrasing and poignant lyrics", as well as "personal parables that are at once chilling and insightful".

 Commercial performance

 A Few Small Repairs peaked at number 39 on the Billboard 200 chart.

 Awards

 Grammy success came to Colvin two years after the release of A Few Small Repairs.
-In the 1997 Grammy Awards, she was nominated for Best Female Pop Vocal Performance award for "Get Out of This House" and Best Pop Album for A Few Small Repairs.
+At the 1997 Grammy Awards, she was nominated for Best Female Pop Vocal Performance award for "Get Out of This House" and Best Pop Album for A Few Small Repairs.
 At the next year's Grammy Awards, Colvin was nominated for Song of the Year and Record of the Year for "Sunny Came Home".
 She won both awards (sharing Song of the Year with Leventhal).
 As Colvin was about to begin her speech after winning Song of the Year, rapper Ol' Dirty Bastard stormed the stage protesting his loss of an award that same night, saying, "...I don't know how you all see it, but when it comes to the children, Wu-Tang is for the children..." leading him to be escorted off stage.
 Colvin then began her speech, remarking, "I'm confused now!"